Kam–Tai languages: Definitions

+History of classification

-A Kam–Tai group consisting of Kam–Sui and Tai is accepted by Edmondson & Solnit (1988).
+In Western scholarship, a Kam–Tai group consisting of Kam–Sui and Tai is accepted by Edmondson & Solnit (1988).
 Hansell (1988) considers Be to be a sister of the Tai branch based on shared vocabulary, and proposes a Be–Tai grouping within Kam–Tai.
 This classification is also followed by Norquest (2015).

 However, Ostapirat (2005) and various other linguists do not make use of the Kam–Tai grouping.

-History
+Dispersal

 Liang & Zhang (1996:18) estimate that the Kam-Sui, Tai, and Hlai branches had already formed by about 5,000 years B.P.

-Reconstruction

-Proto-Kam-Tai has been reconstructed by Liang & Zhang (1996), drawing data from the Tai, Kam-Sui, Be, Lakkia, Biao, and Hlai branches but not the Kra branch.
-Wu (2002) presents a reconstruction of Proto-Kra-Dai, which is based on data from the Tai, Kam-Sui, Hlai, and Kra branches.